-190. SPECIAL TOPICS: FIRST YEAR SEMINAR
+190. SPECIAL TOPICS: FIRST YEAR SEMINAR2-4

+This course is designed to facilitate the introduction of students to the unique Centenary experience.
+Topics may vary from year to year.
+Course but not individual topics, may be repeated for credit.
+(Foundation and/or Challenge credit available as approved.
+No more than 4 hours may be used to fulfill Foundation or Challenge requirement.)
+On demand.

 191,192.
 TOPICS IN LIVING AND LEARNING

 292. INTERCULTURAL STUDIES

 295,296.
-SPECIAL TOPICS
+SPECIAL TOPICS4

+A detailed study of an interdisciplinary topic at the sophomore level not normally offered in the regular curriculum.
+This course may be repeated for credit for different topics.

 300. STUDY ABROAD (CREDIT EVALUATED)

 395,396.
-SPECIAL TOPICS
+SPECIAL TOPICS4

+A detailed study of an interdisciplinary topic not normally offered in the regular curriculum at the junior or senior level.
+This course may be repeated for credit for different topics.

 491-494.
+INDEPENDENT STUDY
-INDEPENDENT STUDY 1-4 An interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from multiple

-perspectives or that integrates the various aspects of an individualized major.
+An interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from multiple perspectives or that integrates the various aspects of an individualized major.